Javauto is an automation language, unique due to its ability to

 $ java -jar javauto.jar hello.javauto

-If you want to see all the steps the compiler is taking, you can run it with the verbose flag.
-This is especially useful when determining what has caused an error.
+If you want to see all the steps the compiler is taking, you

 $ java -jar javauto.jar -v hello.javauto